 Controlling the ‘controllables’ enables us to focus on the aspects of Boxing we can improve ourselves, this makes the concept relevant to preparation and optimising performance.

-A lot of athletes and coaches in a range of sports sometimes have tendency to focus on the uncontrollables and allow these to impact on performance, and this would be a mistake (the clue is in the title).
+A lot of athletes and coaches in a range of sports sometimes have a t

 Our uncontrollables all have one thing in common – while we cannot control them directly, we can control our response to them.